 How to File for Divorce

-Divorce is an extremely painful situation coupled with the filing requirements and court appearances can send anyone into a tailspin emotionally and financially.
-So what are the steps to filing for divorce in California?
+Divorce is a harrowing situation, coupled with the filing requirements and court appearances, can send anyone into a tailspin emotionally and financially.
+So what are the steps to filing for divorce in San Diego, California?

 First, one needs to obtain the required forms from the court that consist of the summons, petition, venue declaration, if there are children, a declaration under the uniform child custody and jurisdictional act, a preliminary declaration of disclosures, an income and expenses declaration and a schedule of assets and debts.
 Hiring an attorney will save the time and energy of going to court and getting the documents as well as save time and energy in filling out the paperwork.
 Also, a competent family law attorney knows the correct language to include in a petition and related documents so to protect a person’s rights in the event a matter proceeds by default when the other party fails to respond after being served.